Description

 These Alabama state flags are available in the sizes 12” x 18’, 2’ x 3’, 3’ x 5’, 4’ x 6’, 5’ x 8’, 6’ x 10’, 8’ x 12’, 10’ x 15’, and 12’ x 18’.
 The 3’ x 5’ flag is the most popular among our customers and is an excellent fit for our 6’ tangle-free pole.

-Flags sized 6’ x 10’ and under are equipped with a sturdy canvas header and brass grommets for secure attachment to an outdoor flagpole.
+Flags that are sized 6’ x 10’ and under are equipped with a sturdy canvas header and brass grommets for secure attachment to an outdoor flagpole.
 8’ x 12’ and larger Alabama flags feature nylon rope and thimbles for added durability.

-AL State Flag Features
+Alabama State Flag Features

 - Proudly American-made